 A milestone review requires the assembly of a portfolio and narrative that explain and document the faculty member's activities over the course of several years.
 In composing a portfolio for any milestone review, the faculty member should establish the quality and significance of the work carried out in each performance area.
 Reciting or enumerating tasks, courses, projects, and accomplishments is insufficient.
 Any milestone review is conducted, at least in part, by committee and may be conducted entirely by colleagues with little or no understanding of mathematics.
 Even within the Department, colleagues conducting a milestone review may have nothing more than a passing acquaintance with the applicant's field or its situation in the larger field of mathematics.
 When assembling materials for a milestone review, it is incumbent on the applicant, and the applicant alone, to make a strong case that can be understood easily by any colleague in the Department, the College, or the University.
 We provide examples of both the type of activities, and quality and significance indicators of activities that fall into each of the performance areas.
 In preparing a portfolio for a milestone review, faculty can and should employ such indicators in crafting an argument for the relevance of the work presented for review.
 These lists are not meant to be exhaustive, but to provide examples that faculty can use to guide their preparation of portfolios for review.

-Applicants (other than clinical faculty) seeking tenure or promotion to the ranks of Associate Professor or Professor are expected to engage in mathematics research and to produce tangible, disseminated, peer-reviewed results of that discipline-based research.
+Applicants (other than clinical faculty) seeking tenure or promotion to the ranks of Associate Professor or Professor are expected to engage in research in either mathematics and its applications or the field of Teaching and Learning and to produce discipline-based scholarship or Scholarship of Teaching and Learning.
 Section II.B deals with Scholarship and Creative Activity and in that section, scholarly work and scholarship are distinguished and defined.